Steyr-Daimler-Puch: History

 The company changed its name to Steyr-Werke AG in 1926.
 In 1934, Steyr merged with Austro-Daimler-Puch to form Steyr-Daimler-Puch.
 The range produced in these years mainly consisted of very modern designs, sporting partially or complete unit construction bodies in streamlined livery, from the one-litre Steyr 50 to the 2.3 L Steyr 220 "six".

 During World War II, when Austria was part of the Third Reich, Steyr-Daimler-Puch's Generaldirektor Georg Meindl de became one of the first German industrialists to suggest the use of slave labour from concentration camps to boost manpower at Steyr.
-The request was approved and prisoners were brought by guarded train from the Mauthausen-Gusen camp complex at Gusen 30 km distant.
+The request was approved and prisoners were brought by guarded train from the Mauthausen-Gusen camp complex 30km away in Gusen.
 Later, on 5 January 1942, Meindl wrote a letter to SS Gruppenführer Ernst Kaltenbrunner recommending a new 'satellite' prison camp be constructed to house prisoners nearer the Steyr factory complex, explaining how this would reduce the time and loss of prisoners in transit to and from work while also reducing security and transport overhead costs.

 This was approved and prisoners were used for facilities construction (bomb shelters, etc.), and to supplant manufacturing labor.
 This practice was not yet common at other larger German companies, though others followed suit including Mercedes-Benz and MAN.
 The vehicle range was for military use, including the Steyr RSO Raupenschlepper Ost with an air-cooled 3.5 L V8 engine designed by Ferdinand Porsche, who worked for the company at that time.
 War-time production there included small arms, assault rifles, machine guns, and aircraft engines.